Will The Three Tier Lockdown Bring Property Sales To A Halt?

 In response to the new figures, the government's introducing a smattering of second lockdowns (i.e. local lockdowns) across the country, in a last ditch attempt to calm the spread and ‘break the circuit’, particularly within cities – the majority of which are COVID hot spots.

-- What is the three tier model?
+What is the three tier lockdown?
 Is it a second lockdown?

-The three tier lockdown system will be introduced on October 14th (a date for the diary) and seeks to lessen the rising COVID cases across the UK.
+The three tier lockdown system will be introduced on October 14th and seeks to lessen the rising COVID cases across the UK.

 In talks with the media, Culture Secretary, Oliver Dowden expressed how the purpose of a three tier lockdown is to get cases of the virus under control by December; after all, no one wants to be that government who cancelled Christmas!